-In 2013, as in 2012, there were 26 compounds detected in at least 90% of the samples taken.
-In 2012, 1,2-dichloroethane was on the list, but dropped below the 90% detection rate for 2013.
-It was replaced by chloroform, which dropped from a 27% non-detection rate in 2012 to a 5% non-detection rate in 2013.
+In 2014, there were 27 compounds detected in at least 90% of the samples taken, while in 2013, there were 26 that met that criterion.
+The new addition is ethyl tert-butyl ether, with a detection rate of 93% for 2014, as opposed to 25% in 2013.
 Eight of the VOC compounds are on the core list of 19 HAPs.
-Only six of those eight compounds were detected in greater than 90% of the samples taken in 2013.
-The two compounds not detected in enough samples were trichloroethylene and vinyl chloride.
-They were detected in 16% and 2% of the samples in 2013, respectively.
-Table 5 is an alphabetical listing of the 26 compounds most frequently detected in 2013.
+Only six of those eight compounds were detected in greater than 90% of the samples taken in 2014.
+The two compounds on the list, but with low detection rates were trichloroethylene and vinyl chloride.
+They were detected in 16% and 2% of the samples in 2014, respectively.
+Table 5 is an alphabetical listing of the 27 compounds most frequently detected in 2014.
 Bolded compounds are on the list of 19 core HAPs.

 Table 5.
-VOCs Detected in Greater Than 90% of 2013 Samples
+VOCs Detected in Greater Than 90% of 2014 Samples

-90% Detection Rate

-1,2,4-Trimethylbenzene Carbon Tetrachloride n-Octane

-1,3,5-Trimethylbenzene Chloroform o-Xylene

-1,3-Butadiene Chloromethane Propylene

-Acetonitrile Dichlorodifluoromethane Styrene

-Acetylene Dichloromethane Tetrachloroethylene

-Acrolein Dichlorotetrafluoroethane Toluene

-Benzene Ethylbenzene Trichlorofluoromethane

-Bromomethane m,p-Xylene Trichlorotrifluoroethane

-Carbon Disulfide Methyl Isobutyl Ketone
+90% Detection Rate 1,2,4-Trimethylbenzene Carbon Tetrachloride Methyl Isobutyl Ketone 1,3,5-Trimethylbenzene Chloroform n-Octane 1,3-Butadiene Chloromethane o-Xylene Acetonitrile Dichlorodifluoromethane Propylene Acetylene Dichloromethane Styrene Acrolein Dichlorotetrafluoroethane Tetrachloroethylene Benzene Ethyl tert-Butyl Ether Toluene Bromomethane Ethylbenzene Trichlorofluoromethane Carbon Disulfide m,p-Xylene Trichlorotrifluoroethane